muratk5n/thirdwave/en/README.md

 ---

-No more transporting of fossil
+No more transportation of fossil

 "‘One of the worst things I’ve seen’: Tanker truck carrying 9,000 gallons of gas bursts into flames after crash [in Long Island, NY]"